Skip to content

 Two IFFR shorts exploring colonialism, diaspora and belonging spark an evening of collective conversation led by Alien Mag at Galerie NOIR NOIR.

-Alien Mag – an online magazine championing Dutch female creatives of colour since 2018 – leads an edition of the IFFR Filmclub where snacks, reflection, and conversation cards might just make you want to delete your Letterboxd account.
+Alien Mag – an online platform championing Dutch female creatives of colour since 2018 – leads an edition of the IFFR Filmclub where snacks, reflection, and conversation cards might just make you want to delete your Letterboxd account.

 They’ll guide conversations on two IFFR shorts from past editions – Elephant and the Room by Syrian filmmaker Anas Qadamani, and The Last Harvest by Cape Verdean filmmaker Nuno Boaventura Miranda – using specially designed cards on symbolism, narrative and themes.
 Small groups will share perspectives, debate and collectively score each film from 1 to 10.The evening takes place at Galerie NOIR NOIR, a new Rotterdam-Oost platform rooted in African and Afro-Caribbean diaspora stories, welcoming both film lovers and those who don’t usually visit IFFR.
 You’ll go home with new friends and fresh perspectives.